goldbala55/happyhour/README.md

 - Plot survival rate/Lifeboat and compare to modern day cruise ships
 - Plot survival rate on a modern day cruise ship (using model output) and compare to the Titanic
 - Tabulate expected survival rate based on identified relationships
-- eyes box plots to explore survivale rate result  with different bias in the model.
+-  Box plots to explore survival rate result  with different bias in the model.

 Description of interactive element(s):